Skip to content

 Check your knowledge.
 Can you:

-• describe how seasonal changes lead to aestivation and hibernation behaviors?
+• Describe how seasonal changes lead to aestivation and hibernation behaviors?

-• explain how genetics and experience relate to migratory behaviors in various species?
+• Explain how genetics and experience relate to migratory behaviors in various species?

 Go back to the Weather Page